Pitch Deck Market Size Slide: TAM, SAM & SOM Guide

 • Icons and Infographics: Pair simple icons with short text to highlight customer segments, geographic regions, or industry verticals.
 For instance, use a shopping cart icon for e-commerce TAM or a factory icon for manufacturing SAM, then arrange them in a clean infographic that tells a cohesive story at a glance.

-• Color Coding: Assign consistent colors to TAM, SAM, and SOM—such as deep blue for total potential, medium teal for serviceable market, and light green for obtainable share.
+• Color Coding: Assign consistent colors to TAM, SAM, and SOM, such as deep blue for total potential, medium teal for serviceable market, and light green for obtainable share.
 Use these colors across charts, callout boxes, and legends to maintain visual continuity and draw the eye to your most important numbers.

-Enhancing Credibility with Real Examples
+Enhancing Credibility with Market Sizing Examples

 Ground your projections in reality to build investor trust and underscore the feasibility of your market assumptions.

-• Cite Authoritative Industry Data: Leverage up-to-date statistics from respected sources—such as Gartner, Statista, or PitchDoctor—to illustrate market dynamics.
+• Cite Authoritative Industry Data: Leverage up-to-date statistics from respected sources, such as Gartner, Statista, or PitchDoctor, to illustrate market dynamics.
 For example, note that “PitchDoctor finds 80 percent of top-performing decks include a dedicated market size slide,” driving home why this element is non-negotiable.

 • Incorporate Customer or Partner Testimonials: Embed a short quote or logo from a pilot customer or strategic partner who validates demand.
 A statement like “Our beta user base reached 10,000 active accounts in six months” adds a human dimension to your numbers.